AlanRandon/Language-Test/README.md

-# CFG

-An extensible configuration language

-# Aims
+# Name in Progress

-- Schemas + validation
-- Variables
-- Functions
+A simple language